I’ve been holding off on this post in hopes that by the time I wrote it, the lobster ramen would be back on the menu permanently.

 But consider this: if, even with this less-than-impressive track record in service and overall performance, we’re still willing to go back for more, it must be worth it, right?
 Well—at least for now—it is.

 Plus, there’s a unique vibe in both restaurants.
 Don’t forget the basement bar of the Benson spot, too.
-They’re both is *just* this side of weird, and you can’t help but dig it.
+They’re broth is *just* this side of weird, and you can’t help but dig it.
 You can follow Ika (and separately, Ika San) on Instagram or Facebook to see their weekend special.
-And hopefully, we’re blessed by the noodle Gods and we’ll again be delivered that delightful dish.
+And hopefully, we’re blessed by the noodle gods and we’ll again be delivered that delightful dish.

 If you should be lucky enough to catch a bowl during its elusive celebrity appearance don’t hesitate.
 It’s a dish you won’t want to miss!